rolling-scopes-school/tasks/react/modules/module06/README.md

 5. Add e2e tests for your application via cypress.

 ### Score
+The task will be checked during cross-check and cross-code-review.
 Student can get 15 points if the following requirements are met:
 1. Eslint should not show any errors or warnings.
 2. All the functionality should work.
 3. No console errors in browser.